kolemare/CNN-CPP/README.md

 ## Results

-This section compares the training and validation performance between **CNN-CPP** (left column) and **TensorFlow** (right column) on the same exact models.
+This section compares the training and validation performance between **CNN-CPP** (left column) and **TensorFlow** (right column) on the exact same models.
 Below you will find the training and validation accuracy and loss visualizations.

-For these tests, an Intel Core **i7-10700K** CPU was used (stock).
-The i7-10700K is desktop 8-core, 16-thread processor with a base clock speed of 3.8 GHz and a turbo boost frequency of up to 5.1 GHz.
-This CPU offers strong single-threaded and multi-threaded performance, making it well-suited for tasks such as training neural networks, though it does not support AVX-512 instructions, which could enhance performance in some deep learning workloads.
+For these tests, an Intel Core i7-10700K CPU was used (stock).
+The **i7-10700K** is an 8-core, 16-thread desktop processor with a base clock speed of 3.8 GHz and a turbo boost frequency of up to 5.1 GHz.
+This CPU offers strong single-threaded and multi-threaded performance, making it well-suited for tasks such as training neural networks.
+However, it does not support AVX-512 instructions, which could enhance performance in some deep learning workloads.

+Additionally, there are 4 sanity datasets used during implementation evaluation: one with 2 colors, one with 2 shapes, one with 5 colors, and one with 5 shapes.
+The training, testing, and single prediction images are the same across all categories.
+After 1 epoch, the accuracy reached 100%, so the plots for these datasets are not shown.

 ### Cats Dogs